 1989: Bill Julius, original owner, retires and turns the business over to the next generation.
 The business had grown to it’s current level due to his innovative ideas and passion for the horticultural and garden center business.

 1990: Walnut Ridge Greenhouses, Inc is split into two separate businesses.
 A new corporation is formed: Walnut Ridge Pool and Patio, owned by Doug Julius, and Walnut Ridge Greenhouses, owned by David Julius, Cecilia Julius, Debbie Julius, and Dennis Julius.
 Walnut Ridge is now in the hands of the third generation of the Julius family.

 1995: Walnut Ridge Greenhouses, Inc opened a new division called Ridge Wholesale Nursery at the Hamburg Pike location.
 The sole purpose of this division was to supply trees and shrubs to the surrounding landscape and garden center businesses in Kentuckiana.

 1996: Walnut Ridge adds a Lawn Maintenance Division to their Landscape & Design Department.
 This area is managed and developed by Chris Kane.

 1999: Brian Julius, son of David and Cecilia, joined the family business.
-Brian graduated from University of Southern Indiana with a degree in Business.
-Growing up in the greenhouse/garden center business, he began his career with lots of first hand experience when joining the growing Landscape & Design Department.
+Brian graduated from the University of Southern Indiana with a degree in Business.
+Growing up in the greenhouse/garden center business, he began his career with lots of first-hand experience when joining the growing Landscape & Design Department.

 2002: A second Ridge Wholesale Nursery opened in the east end of Louisville, KY on Frahlich Lane.